Coral Johnston began Corston in September 1989... and in 2013 designed and made her 2000th Bridal Gown.

 She has also appeared on both Television and Radio, (in Australia and in the USA).
 Coral has a passion for women's social issues, in particular self esteem issues faced by teenage girls.
 She runs Self Esteem and Styling workshops for high school girls in her free time.
 She has also had a long term interest in a High Security Women's Refuge and has raised money for the Home's operation.
 She is currently serving on the Board of "Big C Support", a Sydney based Charity dedicated to financially supporting cancer patients.
 (The average cancer sufferer will be $47,000- out of pocket at the end of their treatment and this can be up to $300,000- for men with Brain Cancer)

 Coral genuinely enjoys meeting new Brides, guiding them through all the choices and loves being challenged every time to really complement their tastes and styles.
-'It is great to be part of this thriving industry in N.S.W. and be involved in something that is constantly evolving' she says.
+"It is great to be part of this thriving industry in N.S.W. and be involved in something that is constantly evolving".

 A sign that she has her heart and soul tied to her business is the number of clients weddings she is invited to and how many of her clients choose to stay in contact after their wedding has come and gone and become wonderful friends.